 Appeal Policy and Procedure

 A student who is not maintaining satisfactory academic progress and has a status of Financial Aid Suspension may appeal their status by completing the appeals process.
-Appeals will only be considered for the following reasons:
+Appeals should only be submitted for situations that are exceptional, generally beyond the students control, and non-recurring in nature.
+Appeals should explain why the student failed to make satisfactory academic progress and what has changed in the situation that will allow the student to demonstrate progress at the next evaluation.

 Students are required to meet with both the Financial Aid Outreach Counselor to review their appeal application, and their Academic Advising Counselor to create an academic plan.
 Contact 808.245.8212 to make appointments with both counselors.
 Follow-up academic counseling appointments may be required as a condition of the appeal.